framna-nl-backend/decomposer/README.md

   > Same as `decomposer install`, but additionally also adds a check to the include file that returns an
     error in case the include file is outdated.

+The extra check is mainly useful on a development environment to get warned to rerun `decomposer` after the project's last pull of changes updated the `decomposer.json` file.
+It should not be necessary on a controlled production environment.
+Not having it there is saving some unnecessary computing for every process.

 Install location of libraries is controlled using the environment variable `TARGET_DIR`.
 By default this is `/var/www/libs`.